ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/subscription-task.markdown

 ![Figure 2.
 Testing Subscription](images/subscriptions-2.png "Testing Subscription")

-Testing the subscription shows which documents are retrieved by the specified query.
+Testing the subscription shows which documents match the specified query.

 1. Limit the number of results to retrieve for this test.